apache/airflow/docs/apache-airflow/core-concepts/executor/index.rst

 -------------------------

 All Airflow executors implement a common interface so that they are pluggable and any executor has access to all abilities and integrations within Airflow.
 Primarily, the Airflow scheduler uses this interface to interact with the executor, but other components such as logging, CLI and backfill do as well.
 The public interface is the :class:`~airflow.executors.base_executor.BaseExecutor`.
-You can look through the code for the most detailed and up to date interface, but some important highlights are outlined below:
+You can look through the code for the most detailed and up to date interface, but some important highlights are outlined below.

 .. note::
     For more information about Airflow's public interface see :doc:`/public-airflow-interface`.